When do I call the midwife?

 The midwife uses her knowlege to prevent tears of the perineum during the birth process, or to sew them up.
 Yes, your husband can catch your baby, but he doesn't know how to prevent tearing.
 In otherwords the midwife does everything to help mother be happy, to heal well, initiate a good breastfeeding relationship... and she continues that guardianship into the post partum for the next few weeks.

-That very mistaken dad has no idea that the role of the midwife and the role of the doula are not interchangeable.
-The doula is there for mom's and dad's physical comfort, because birth is NOT always easy.
-Dads work hard too at comforting mom.
-Birth is a beautiful, intense moment of greeting a brand new baby who is transitioning from breathing through a placenta to breathing air.
-The midwife is there for medical and health reasons so that birth is healthy.
-The midwife is watching for medical issues in both mother and baby in the first few post partum days.
-A midwife is trying to prevent or treat any excessive bleeding in mome if it happens.
-The midwife is the guardian on so many levels.
+That dad has no idea that the role of the midwife and the role of the doula are not interchangeable.
+The doula is there for mom's and dad's physical and emotional comfort.
+The midwife is assessing for the continuous health of mom and baby.
+The midwife is watching for medical issues in both mother and baby during pregnancy, birth and the first few post partum days.

 Yours in wonderful waiting....